mkrufky/bot-miner-setup/systemd/README.md

 We can run the orchestrator and transcoder as separate services, or together as a single service.

+Be sure to create the following files within the `/home/livepeer/go-livepeer/` directory:

+* osecret.txt - contains your orchestrator secret

+* pw.txt - contains your eth passphrase

 To run as separate services:

 * Create the `orchestrator.service` file: